Skip to Content

 I’ve also seen people use silicone mats, wax paper, and clear page protectors.
 You can try these window clings on a variety of non-stick surfaces and see if they work.

-The supplies are so minimal, I had everything laying around the house.
+The supplies are so minimal, I had everything lying around the house.
 Can you say budget crafting at its finest?
 I hope you’ll make many and stick them all over everything.
 I highly recommend it.
 Here’s how they are made.

 DIY Gel Window Stickers